 To become a candidate for graduation, a student must "Apply for Graduation" on SOLAR.
 If a student is not enrolled at Stony Brook for the term they want to earn their degree, they must file an Application for Degree form in the Registrar's Office.
 May and August candidates who wish to be included in the May Commencement Program must file by the previous February.

 Deadlines:

-December candidates: end of the third week of the candidate's final semester.

-May candidates: end of the second week of the candidate's final semester.
+December and January candidates: end of the second week of the Fall semester.
+May and August candidates: end of the second week of the Spring semester.